-I’ve written stories for various anthologies and magazines and my journalism has appeared in The Independent, The New Statesman, The Times of India, Time Out and The Guardian.
+I’ve written stories for many anthologies and magazines and my journalism has appeared in The Independent, The New Statesman, The Times of India, Time Out and The Guardian.
+Several of my short stories have been broadcast on BBC Radio 4.

 DESIRE is an anthology of ‘100 of Literature’s Sexiest Stories’, as chosen by the book’s editor, Mariella Frostrup.
 My story, PULL, is about the very mucky goings-on at a coastal village fete.
 You can buy a copy here.

-AN OPEN LETTER TO BEES is a futuristic tale in which the female alpha-eaters of the kingdom appeal to the bees to return, queen to queen.
-It is available on BBC Iplayer until 10 November 2016 here.
-Or you can listen here, after that.
+AN OPEN LETTER TO BEES is a futuristic tale about the impact of climate change – in which the female alpha-eaters of the kingdom appeal to the bees to return, queen to queen.
+It was commissioned by, and broadcast on, BBC Radio 4.

-WHO WANTS TORTOISE?, is the story of a crisis of confidence that sends a highly successful, middle aged career woman home to her parents in Hull .
-It was published in the July 2014 edition of The Manchester Review.
+WHO WANTS TORTOISE?, is the story of a crisis of confidence that sends a highly successful, middle-aged career woman home to her parents in Hull .
+It was published in The Manchester Review.
 You can read the full story here.

 EGGS, is set in the 1980s and is the story of what happens when a group of London students are mysteriously pelted with eggs in the street, by an unknown and unseen assailant.
 It was published by Nine Arches Press in their literary magazine, Under the Radar